Chris

 • Her average weekly pay over the 8 weeks before the qualifying week was higher than £123.

-maternity leave calendar
+maternity leave calendar,maternity leave

 How to use the statutory maternity pay calculator